BotsBots/BugBot/README.md

 and then compiling an issue report.
 It is designed to help both technical and non-technical users create more consistent and readable issues.

+In addition, chat platforms are available on nearly every device we own.
+In contrast, issue trackers can be difficult to use on mobile devices, or when internet connections are slow.
+If a user's primary machine fails, they can report the issue via their phone.
+If a developer thinks of a potential feature at home when her main computer is not available, she can still create the issue on her phone or laptop through BugBot.

 ### Usage

 You can message a running instance of bugbot with any of the following commands: